firefly-iii/docs/docs/docs/how-to/firefly-iii/finances/reconcile.md

 ### Amount under "Reconciliation options" is exactly zero!

 Congrats!
-This means that your Firefly III transactions exactly match your account statement.
+This means that your Firefly III transactions exactly match your bank statement.
 You can now press "Store reconciliation" to mark the checkmarked transactions as reconciled.

 ![When there is no mismatch between your bank statements and Firefly III, you don't need to do anything.](../../../images/how-to/firefly-iii/finances/reconcile-neutral-action.png)

-When you press the "Store reconciliation" button, Firefly III will present you with an overview of what you have just selected and ask you which action to take.
-You can let Firefly III generate a corrective transaction, or you can choose to ignore the difference.